yashpasu/Spotify-Top-Tracks/README.md

 	- Server side js for backend communication with database.
 This includes using express promises.
 	- Script js for communicating with APIs.
 This includes using Fetch.
 	- Basic HTML, CSS Skills and Formatting
+	- Fetch on the client-side to send HTTP requests using react.js.
-	- REST APIs to help me receive required information when needed.
+	- REST APIs with Express.js on server side to receive required information when needed.
 (Spotify API, IpInfo API)
 	- DOM (document object model) in JSON form when receiving data from APIs